DevWithPranav/readme-viewer/intern.md

 ### 4.2 `PATCH /tasks/<task_id>/`

 Update the status of a specific assigned task.
+Note that you cannot edit a task that has already been verified by an admin.

 **Request**
 ```http